cwileyau/edgetx/README.md

 EDGETX Model files for DF65 AUS370, DF95 AUS370 and V8 IOM AUS1602

 Model 0 is DF65, Model 1 is DF95, Model 2 is IOM (matches model # on receivers)
+Model 4 is DF65 based on the Datchet method

 latest ETX file includes Models and Radio settings for a GX12 running edgetx 2.12.2 with ELRS 4.1.0 installed